LatestExplore the world

 Israel uncovers large 1,500-year winepress

 Yavne was a world wine powerhouse about 1,500 years ago, and this archaeological find from the Byzantine period is the largest known wine complex in the world from this period.
-This huge two-year excavation has been conducted by the Israel Antiquities Authority as part of the Israel Land Authority’s initiative to expand the city.
+The Israel Antiquities Authority has conducted this huge two-year excavation as part of the Israel Land Authority’s initiative to expand the city.

 The plant includes five magnificent wine presses, warehouses for aging and marketing the wine, kilns for firing the clay amphorae in which the wine was stored, tens of thousands of fragments, and intact earthen amphorae (jars), well-planned access between the facilities, and more.